Civic Exchange Society

-The Madison Museum of Contemporary Art (MMoCA) is excited to announce the formation of Civic Exchange Society (CES), a multi-faceted and collaborative project initiated by artist Meg Mitchell, Octopi Brewing, Art & Sons, and the museum.
+Civic Exchange Society (CES) is a multi-faceted and collaborative project initiated by artist Meg Mitchell, Octopi Brewing, Art & Sons, and the Museum.
 The purpose of CES is to call attention to the art of creative exchange—the multiple ways individuals and organizations can combine talents, resources, and innovative thinking to encourage human connection through shared experiences.
 An outcome of this effort is the development of a new line of craft beverages, the first of which will be released at MMoCA on May 4, 2018.
 A hazy IPA packaged in an interactive can, CES-001 Juicy Return IPA signals the public launch of CES’s joint endeavors.

 Civic Exchange Society evolved from Meg Mitchell’s large-scale sculptural installation, Tenacious Numismatic Hops Exchange: a hop garden for unyielding people, which MMoCA commissioned and installed in the spring of 2017.
-Mitchell’s Hops Exchange is composed of six identical aluminum beams extending up the brick wall in the museum’s rooftop garden.
+Mitchell’s Hops Exchange is composed of six identical aluminum beams extending up the brick wall in the Museum’s Rooftop Sculpture Garden.
 It is also a trellis system, a living artwork seasonally covered by a wild tangle of hop vines.
 The need to find a functional use for the rooftop hops prompted Mitchell and MMoCA to pursue the possibility of brewing beer—an idea that became a reality when Art & Sons and Octopi Brewing signed on as creative partners.

 Mitchell’s overarching project narrative is intended to spark imaginative thought about the economic, political, social, and creative systems of exchange that currently govern our society.
 She worked with Art & Sons to develop a product design for the beer that complements this larger concept and hints at a parallel society where self-sustaining communities are built on barter and trade.
 Taking Sir Thomas More’s fictional “Utopia” (1516) as a starting point, she questions what a more civically oriented culture might look like.
 Perhaps, as envisioned by More, it could be a place where “Nobody owns anything but everyone is rich—for what greater wealth can there be than cheerfulness, peace of mind, and freedom from anxiety?”
 At the same time, Mitchell, the design studio, and the brewery embrace the irony of their commercial venture.
 Satisfying aesthetic and consumer impulses through the common exchange of buying and consuming beer, they simultaneously encourage us to reexamine our consumptive habits and desires, and to probe our relationship to labor, capitalism, and each other.